Family Medicine Orange County Medical Center

 Adult Medicine

-Our Family Medicine service is staffed by Family Medicine residents and attending physicians.
-The 2 teams consist of two interns, a second and third-year resident, and an attending physician from Family Medicine and Internal Medicine.
+Our Adult Medicine inpatient service is staffed by Family Medicine residents and attending physicians.
+There are 2 teams: a FM team and an IM team.
+Each of the teams consist of an intern and a second/third year resident, as well as a Family Medicine attending (FM team) or Internal Medicine attending (IM team).
 The teams each manage an average of 6 patients.
 A night float system replaced our night call responsibilities.

-First-year residents spend four weeks caring for patients in the ICU/CCU, gaining experience in Intensive Care and Coronary Care.
-Working with staff cardiologists and intensivists, you will assist in the management of critically ill patients.
+First-year residents spend four weeks caring for patients in the ICU, gaining experience in Intensive Care.
+Working with intensivists, you will assist in the management of critically ill patients.

-Third-year residents spend four weeks studying under the tutelage of staff cardiologists and four weeks with staff neurologists.
+Residents spend three weeks studying under the tutelage of staff cardiologists and three weeks with staff neurologists.
 Primary emphasis is on testing and common outpatient problems.

 Pediatrics

 Your first year includes a four-week rotation on inpatient pediatrics at Children’s Hospital of Orange County (CHOC).
-In addition, two weeks in the nursery will emphasize normal newborns with part of your time focusing on stabilizing and resuscitating distressed newborns.
+In addition, two weeks in the nursery will emphasize normal newborns.
 Two weeks focus on ambulatory Pediatrics.
-First-year residents also spend two half-days each month seeing outpatient infants and children for whom they will be directly responsible throughout the three-year residency.

 During your second year you will spend two weeks focusing on pediatrics in Kaiser Permanente Pediatric offices and four weeks in the Kaiser Permanente inpatient Pediatrics Wards.